 You will need to purchase some items in preparation for the new family member.
 These include:

-Food/water bowls: You can buy cheap plastic ones, but do not recommend them as they can harbour bacteria, leech chemicals and cause feline acne.
-Metal or ceramic are much more suitable.
+- Food/water bowls: You can buy cheap plastic ones, but do not recommend them as they can harbour bacteria, leech chemicals and cause feline acne.
+Metal or ceramic is much more suitable.

 There is much debate over indoor or outdoor cats.
 It really is best to keep your cat indoors, not only for your cat’s safety but also so it doesn’t impose on the neighbours.
 We recommend a cat enclosure or train your cat to walk on a leash if you want him to enjoy the outdoors.